 New York University, Master of Arts

-- Lynn Horton (Ph.D.
+Lynn Horton (Ph.D.
 University of Texas, Austin) is an Associate Professor of Sociology.
 Her areas of interest include development, globalization, Latin America, social movements, gender, and qualitative research methods.
 Prior to joining the sociology faculty, she worked for non-governmental organizations on issues of human rights, sustainable development, gender equality, and the environment.
 She brings a global perspective to her teaching, with a decade of work and research experience in Central America.
-Her first book, Peasants in Arms: War and Peace in the Mountains of Nicaragua, draws on fieldwork carried out in Nicaragua's conflict zones to analyze the origins and outcomes of that country's decade-long civil war.
-Her second book, Grassroots Struggles for Sustainability in Central America, explores from a comparative perspective, processes of grassroots empowerment in Nicaragua, Costa Rica, and Panama, and the mobilization or rural and indigenous communities in favor of sustainability.
+Her books include Peasants in Arms, War and Peace in the Mountains of Nicaragua, Grassroots Struggles for Sustainability in Central America, and Women and Microfinance in the Global South.
+Her most recent book project explores the links between representations and performances of elite masculinity in finance and big tech and market ideologies.

 “Grassroots Movements” in The Blackwell Encyclopedia of Social and Political Movements.
 Edited by D. Snow, D. della Porta, B. Klandermans, and D. McAdam.
 Oxford: Blackwell Publishing Ltd., in press.

 "Is World Bank 'Good Governance' Good for the Poor?
 Central American Experiences."
 Comparative Sociology.
 Vol. 11(1).